 I reject the claim the article titled Gowon and Babangida Created Nigeria’s Drug Culture, which I wrote is guilty of appropriating unnecessary blame to Gowon and Babangida wrongfully or misleading readers about the creation of the drug culture in Nigeria.
-In the first paragraph I made it clear that some will disagree with the content.
+In the first paragraph, I made it clear that some will disagree with the content.
 There is a big distinction between the “drug culture” and “drug trafficking” in Nigeria; the former is local Nigerian addictive drug use and the latter concerns Nigeria as an “entrepôt” for international drug trafficking.
 Even if some assume they are the same thing, let us look at the Gowon and Babangida regimes and their impact on drug access more carefully and see where the blame for Nigeria’s drug culture lies.
 Continue reading

 It is very brazen political lying to equate the refund of stolen funds to the state with political success or successful anti-corruption.
 Effective correction, detection and prevention are the all-round benchmarks of successful anti-corruption for any given democracy.
-Only proper correction can make proper detection worthwhile which in turn makes proper prevention robust.
-The recovery of stolen is the supererogatory part of correction and legal punishment the obligatory part.
-The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery is also deemed successful anti-corruption.
+Only proper correction can make precise detection worthwhile, which in turn makes adequate prevention robust.
+The recovery of stolen is the supererogatory part of the correction and legal punishment the obligatory part.
+The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery are also deemed successful anti-corruption.
 “Big theft, Big punishment” should be the motto of any serious anti-corruption government, not recovery.
 The recovery of stolen funds without formal legal correction is at best dysfunctional just like a car without wheels is dysfunctional.
-Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to political aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.
+Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to politically aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.
 Continue reading